-The Call for Papers for the April 2021 Politics and Ethics of Platform Labour conference is now out.
-See http://www.crassh.cam.ac.uk/events/29233 for more details.
+The programme for the April 2021 Politics and Ethics of Platform Labour conference is now out and registration is open.
+See http://www.crassh.cam.ac.uk/events/29233.

 Digital platforms are increasingly important forms of organising work today, from the physical labour of driving, delivery, cleaning and other tasks to freelance digital labour.
 Sites connect clients to workers, organise payment, and take commission, while mostly seeking to avoid the responsibilities that an employer might have to employees.
 New forms of profit and remuneration have come into being, shaping workers’ experience and livelihoods in multiple and changing ways.
 Via platforms like Uber, Lyft, Instacart or Deliveroo, workers and clients come into direct contact on city streets or in people’s homes, and there have been some recent attempts to engage politically to improve labour conditions; as well as reactions from the firms themselves.
 Another main form of platform labour is digital labour, from the ‘ghost work’ that drives contemporary AI and machine learning systems to the freelance personal assistance, translation, analysis, processing, writing, designing and editing of web-based data, available through sites like UpWork, Amazon Mechanical Turk, Fiverr.

 The conference seeks to explore the politics and ethics of these ways of organising labour from the perspective of the lived experience of the workers themselves.
 We hope to attract a broad range of activists, social scientists, social theorists and philosophers of platform capitalism to this conversation and especially invite papers that focus on qualitative and ethnographic research with platform workers.

 Papers might address questions such as (but not limited to):

 - What is it that workers like and dislike about platform labour?
 How do they evaluate their own conditions, and how would they like them to improve?

 - Are there specific classed/gendered/racialized experiences that mark different types of platform work?